 Having too much stuff leads to decision fatigue.
 And when you’re trying to downsize and simplify, deciding if every single item you own should stay or go can be exhausting.

 Here’s what to do about it:

 1. Have a simple outfit that you wear everyday.
 Eliminate the decisions around getting dressed, matching, all that stuff.
-I wear black jeans and a grey shirt.
+I wear black jeans and a white shirt.
 Easy.

 2. Make a big batch of food in the crock pot at the beginning of the week, then eat the same thing for lunch every day.
 I HATE deciding what to cook.
 I have more important things to do.
 I make a big batch of something on Sunday and eat it the rest of the week.

 Now you don’t have to worry about this daily details, so you can focus on better things.